Neeyo1/ShiftManagerApp/README.md

 ## About project

 ShiftManagerApp is an application designed for potential business owners, allowing them to manage their departments, employees, work shift schedules, and work records.
 The system architecture is based on assumption that only selected users have access to system resources by logging into their accounts, which are created by the system administrator.
 Application is written in ASP.Net Core on backend side, and Angular on client side.
+Additionaly application uses technologies such as WebSocket for real-time notification functionality and SMTP server for email sending.

 ## Functionality